 - Whisk together the vegan milk and apple cider vinegar in a small dish to create buttermilk.
 Set aside.

-- Whisk together the all-purpose flour, baking powder, baking soda, cinnamon, nutmeg, ginger, and salt in a large mxing bowl.
+- Whisk together the all-purpose flour, brown sugar, baking powder, baking soda, cinnamon, nutmeg, ginger, and salt in a large mxing bowl.

 - Stir together the pumpkin purée, vegetable oil, flax egg, and milk in a separate bowl.

 - Pour the wet mixture into the dry mixture and stir to combine- the dough will be a little thick but that's what you want!
 Avoid over-mixing.

 - Fold in the chocolate chips using a spatula then transfer the dough to a greased loaf pan.
 Sprinkle the top with a few more chocolate chips and a little bit of brown sugar.

 - Bake for 55 to 65 minutes or until the bread bounces back when lightly pressed or a tooth pick inserted comes out clean.

 - Allow the loaf to cool in the pan for about 15 minutes then transfer to a cooling rack to finish cooling.
 Be sure to wait for it to cool completely before slicing.
 Enjoy!

 Disclosure: This page contains some affiliate links.
 Please know that I may receive a percentage or commission from a link included on this page, at no extra cost to you.
 I will only ever recommend a product that I have used and believe has substantial value to my readers.

 Hi liv, what temp should this be baked at?
 I see the temp for muffins but not the loaf itself.
 Thanks!